 Scope note:

 This class comprises identifiable immaterial items that can be represented as sets of bit sequences, such as data sets, e-texts, images, audio or video items, software, etc., and are documented as single units.
+Any change in the bit sequence is regarded to be a new instance of D1 Digital Object.

 Any aggregation of instances of D1 Digital Object into a whole treated as single unit is also regarded as an instance of D1 Digital Object.

 This means that for instance, the content of a DVD, an XML file on it, and an element of this file, are regarded as distinct instances of D1 Digital Object, mutually related by the P106 is composed of (forms part of) property.
+In the case of embedded metadata, the documentalist must take care to distinguish the identity of the object including the metadata from the identity of the included content described by the metadata.

 A D1 Digital Object does not depend on a specific physical carrier, and it can exist on one or more carriers simultaneously.